tbgrun/machine_learning/01 - Explorative Data Analysis/Normal Distribution.md

     print(stat, p_value)
 If p_value > alpha: fail to reject H0 (data is normal)
 ## 3. Anderson-Darling Test
-Tests the distribution for tails
+Sensitive to tails of distribution.
 ### 3.1 Import Libraries
     import pandas as pd
     import numpy as np